Programlog/distriblock_winlab/README.md

 @inproceedings{
 Pizarro2024DistriBlock,
-title={DistriBlock: Identifying adversarial audio samples by leveraging characteristics of the output distribution}, author={Matias Patricio Pizarro Bustamante and Dorothea Kolossa and Asja Fischer}, booktitle={The 40th Conference on Uncertainty in Artificial Intelligence}, year={2024},
+title={DistriBlock: Identifying adversarial audio samples by leveraging characteristics of the output distribution}, author={Pizarro B., Matías P. and Kolossa, Dorothea and Fischer, Asja}, booktitle={The 40th Conference on Uncertainty in Artificial Intelligence}, year={2024},
 }